Michigan Probate Rules & Processes

 Once this is done the personal representative for the estate must first pay any creditors and remaining debts out of the estate.
 Once this is handled, the court can begin the process of distributing the estate.

 If the deceased was married, an initial amount of $150,000 off of the estate goes to the surviving spouse.
-If there is a child from both parents (the diseased and the surviving spouse) the spouse also gets half of the remaining balance and the rest is distributed to the child or children.
+If there is a child from both parents (the deceased and the surviving spouse) the spouse also gets half of the remaining balance and the rest is distributed to the child or children.

 Michigan’s Legislature Section 700.2102 covers this process and various situations in greater detail.